GoogleCloudPlatform/medical-imaging/pathology/base_docker_images/base_transformation_docker/README.md

         --substitutions REPO_NAME=<YOUR GCR DESTINATION>,_BASE_CONTAINER=<YOUR BASE CONTAINER GCR>
       ```

+   Following a successful build the newly built container will be visible in your destination registry.
+If the build is not successful inspect the gcloud build logs to determine the issue.

 3. Rebuild derived images and test for regressions.